ryanlintott/FrameUp/README.md

 Import the package using `import FrameUp`

 # Platforms
 This package is compatible with iOS 14 or later.
-It's technically compatible with macOS 11 but hasn't been tested yet.

 # Is this Production-Ready?
 Really it's up to you.
 I currently use this package in my own [Old English Wordhord app](https://oldenglishwordhord.com/app).